Final Binary - Litepaper

 Win Conditions

-General Rule: The side with higher total deposit power wins.
+General Rule: The side with higher total boost power wins.

-Minority Rule: If a side receives over 70% of total support, the minority side automatically wins, regardless of the final totals.
+Minority Rule: If a side receives less than 30% of total boosts, the minority side automatically wins, regardless of the final totals.

 Game Phases